joshuaulrich/joshuaulrich/content/portfolio.md

 ### Code

 * I created the first [Dockerfile for rchk](https://github.com/joshuaulrich/rchk-docker) (a set of tools that look for memory errors in C source code of R packages).
-My Dockerfil was the basis for [rhub's](https://builder.r-hub.io/) version in [ubuntu-rchk](https://github.com/r-hub/rhub-linux-builders/commit/11ca3852ddce5d66627b6a3f88259681f81ea97e#diff-ab71b71c918ecd93559c25f1a3161344)
+My Dockerfile was the basis for [rhub's](https://builder.r-hub.io/) version in [ubuntu-rchk](https://github.com/r-hub/rhub-linux-builders/commit/11ca3852ddce5d66627b6a3f88259681f81ea97e#diff-ab71b71c918ecd93559c25f1a3161344)
 * [npri.c](https://gist.github.com/joshuaulrich/1271633) - An adaptation of code given in a [MSDN article](http://msdn.microsoft.com/en-us/library/aa302371.aspx) that provides the **i'th** permutation of **n** things taken **r** at a time.
 Unlike the MSDN article, this code allows for **n** != **r**.

 ### Blog